nathamanath/range/README.md

 * Use modernizr or similar to detect range input support.
 * Apply as above.

+Ie < 9 does not support the input event.
+Bind to `oninput` for ie8 instead.

 ### Events stay the same

 Bind events to the real input element, and as this is just a facade ontop of an